jean-marc/objrdf/readme.md

 ## Reference

 Once classes and members are defined in code by specializing templates any new object becomes part of a RDF document, that can be published (RDFXML) and modified (SPARQL).

-## Patching function table

-Each property (real and pseudo-) has an entry in the property table (base_resource::V), the table is filled at runtime through introspection (by visiting the std::tuple) and via a user supplied 'patch' function.
-There are several reasons to patch the table:

-* add a pseudo-property
-* modify the behavior

 ## Persistence